 The Press Office is the link between the university community as well as local and international media.
-Press releases and articles regularly published in daily and weekly newspapers and internal publications such as "Cartelera Semanal," "La Gaceta Colegial," and the UPRM web page (www.uprm.edu), keep the general public informed of UPRM's main events.
-Radio and T.V. announcements are also prepared by the Press Office.
+Press releases and articles regularly published in daily and weekly newspapers and internal publications such as Cartelera Semanal, La Gaceta Colegial, and the UPRM web page (www.uprm.edu), keep the general public informed of UPRM's main events.
+The Press Office produces two television programs, Prensa RUM TV, a news magazine format program reviewing the latest UPRM's events and Foro Colegial TV, an interview format program with hosts from the Mayagüez Campus.
+Both programs are broadcasted on the local television channel WORA TV 5.2.
+They also produce Foro Colegial, with the same television format but in its version for radio, which is broadcasted weekly on Radio Universidad WRTU FM.
+The Press Office also manages the content of the institution official social networks pages.
+Radio and TV announcements are also prepared by the Press Office.